Using Undo Send in Innocent.com webmail

 Unfortunately, Innocent.com (mail.com) doesn't offer anything like an “unsend” or “undo send” feature in its interface.

 Good news though!
-Innocent.com (mail.com) supports IMAP, so you can access the read receipt feature through a desktop email client like Mailbird.
+Innocent.com (mail.com) supports IMAP, so you can access the “undo send” feature through a desktop email client like Mailbird.

-To access that valuable read receipt feature when sending an email from your Innocent.com (mail.com) account, just follow the steps below.
-You'll be able to try the "read receipts" feature using Mailbird for free.
+In order to access the “undo send” email feature with your Innocent.com (mail.com), just follow the steps described below.
+You'll be able to try this feature in Mailbird for free.

 Download and install Mailbird